dolfin-adjoint/pyadjoint/docs/source/documentation/stokes-topology/stokes-topology.rst

   try:
       import pyipopt
   except ImportError:
-      info_red("""This example depends on IPOPT and pyipopt. \
+      print("""This example depends on IPOPT and pyipopt. \
     When compiling IPOPT, make sure to link against HSL, as it \
     is a necessity for practical problems.""")
       raise